-For that reason, we want to provide a list of our very favorite things to do with our family on Amazon Echo devices - things that often promote literacy and imagination and silliness.
-If you already have one, hopefully you’ll find a new free skill to download.
-Or perhaps this list could just help you decide if owning an Echo device is worth it for your family yet.
+For that reason, we want to provide a list of our very favorite things to do with our family on Amazon Echo devices.
+Many of the items on this list promote literacy and imagination and silliness.
+If you already have an Echo, hopefully you’ll find a new free skill to download.
+Or perhaps this list could just help you decide if owning an Echo device sounds like it’s worth it for your family.

 We’ve split our list into 3 categories:

 1) Our Favorite Family Skills on Amazon Echo

 This is where you’ll find all of the skills we love to use that are free and ready to activate with your Echo device right out of the package.

 2) Alexa Skills for Subscriptions You May Already Have

 These are the skills that take full advantage of other subscriptions you might already own or pay for.

 The Echo Buttons are still relatively unknown, but they’re actually a lot of fun and have lots of potential.
 The buttons are an optional add-on for Alexa - and they allow you access to a completely different and growing catalog of games designed specifically for their use.

 We’ll keep this list updated as new skills come out and we discover new things we love to use our Alexa for.
 Disclosure: Some of the links in this post are affiliate links.
 These links and images will lead you to view the items’ listings on Amazon.com.